neurologic/Comparative-Animal-Behavior/levels-of-analysis/genetic.md

 ---
 > ⏳ 10 min

-***Q4: What two metrics of burrowing behavior were used to quantify the burrowing behavioral phenotypes?***
+***Q5: What two metrics were used to quantify the behavioral phenotypes?***

-***Q5: Based on the data in Figure 63, you would conclude that burrowing behavior is ( genetically inherited / culturally learned ).
-(Select one answer choice).
+***Q6: Based on the data in Figure 63, you would conclude that burrowing behavior is [ GENETICALLY INHERITED / CULTURALLY LEARNED ] (Select one answer choice).
 What evidence supports your conclusion?***

-***Q6: Plot the results that you would predict under the hypothesis that burrowing behavior is ( genetically inherited / culturally learned ).
-(Select and plot whichever you did not select for the last question)***
+***Q7: What "proportion digging escape tunnel" results would you predict under the hypothesis that burrowing behavior is [ GENETICALLY INHERITED / CULTURALLY LEARNED ] (Select whichever hypothesis is the alternative to your conclusion in Q6)***

 ⏸️ PAUSE here for class-wide discussion